Amphidromus abbasorum

 Amphidromus abbasorum is a species of air-breathing tree snail, an arboreal gastropod mollusk in the family Camaenidae.
+It is endemic to West Timor, Indonesia.

 Habitat

 Amphidromus abbasorum is usually found in an arboreal habitat.

 Distribution

 The distribution of Amphidromus abbasorum is restricted to South Amarasi, in West Timor, Indonesia.

 Etymology

 This species is named after the Indonesian Sri Patimah and the American John Abbas, in honour of their work on terrestrial snails of Indonesia.